dujm/DS_Sequence_Models/docs/index.md

 #### 8. Language modelling and sequence generation

-* A trining set comprising a large corpus of text
+* A training set comprising a large corpus of text
 * Tokenization
   * End of Sentence (EOS)
   * Unkown words (UNK)